zuelzt/pybrain/README.md

 # pybrain

-Use pybrain to built neural net for predicting captcha by Python 3.6.
+Use pybrain to built neural net for identifying captcha by Python 3.6.